django/code-of-conduct/conferences.md

 important that your attendees feel and are protected at your event.

 Establishing and enforcing Code of Conduct at events is not easy.
-Here is how Django Code of Conduct committee can help event organizers to ensure safe environments at events.
+Here is how Django Code of Conduct Working Group can help event organizers to ensure safe environments at events.

 ## Before the event